-This third-year Marketing course will give students the opportunity to complete various types of business plans including marketing research, analysis of the business opportunity, type of ownership, marketing planning, financial planning and International business studies.
+This third-year Marketing course will give students the opportunity to complete various types of business plans including marketing research, entrepreneurship, analysis of the business opportunity, marketing planning, financial planning and International business studies, product development, and business law.
 Students will learn the factors that a business owner must consider such as a study of demographics, legal requirements, financial considerations and operational functions.
-Students are given the opportunity to join DECA and attend its competitions (see DECA).
+Students will have the unique opportunity to interact with business community members as they complete projects.
+Students enrolled in this class are eligible and encouraged to become members of DECA.